deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="Compatibility"></a>
 ## Compatibility

-The actual requirements are 10KB RAM and 64KB flash.
-Don't even try if your MCU has less than that.<br>
+The actual requirements are 10KB RAM and 64KB(*) flash.<br>
+(*) Currently the firmware has surpassed the 64KB limit, and uses the additional non-documented 64KB flash block.<br>
+(*) All 64KB devices have 128KB, with the 2nd 64KB block not tested at the factory, so not guaranteed to work.<br>
+(*) To date, I have found zero issues.
+Original KSGER firmware also does this.
+(*) ST-Link checks the written data, and the firmare checksums and verify the settings, so any error will be detected instantly.<br>

 The BOARDS folder has the board code profile, schematics and/or board pictures for quickly identify your hardware.<br>
 Current working controller:<br>
 * Quicko T12 [STABLE]: Profiles for STM32F072 and STM32F103.